-You can determine if a clip has interlaced or progressive scanning in the Preview Area of the Project panel.
+In Premiere Pro CS6, you can determine if a clip has interlaced or progressive scanning in the Preview Area of the Project panel.
 In the Preview Area, and next to the clip, you can view information about the clip.
 Next to the timecode information, an indicator for interlaced or progressive scanning can be seen.